TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Integration Design61.md

 #### 1.2.4.2 Requirement Text

-In the event of an unhandled exception, the system shall display a modal error dialog to the user...
-The displayed error identifier must directly correlate to a specific entry in the error log.
+The application MUST NOT crash on unhandled exceptions.
+Instead, it MUST display a modal error dialog to the user.

 #### 1.2.4.3 Validation Criteria

-- An unhandled exception results in a user-facing dialog.
+- An unhandled exception from any layer results in a user-facing dialog, not a crash.
-- The dialog contains a unique ID that is also present in the log files.
+- The dialog contains a unique error ID for support purposes.

 #### 1.2.4.4 Implementation Implications

-- A `GlobalExceptionHandler` component in this repository must have a dependency on a logging service (`ILogger`) to write the exception details before showing the UI.
-- This component also needs a dependency on a `ViewManager` or similar UI service to display the error dialog.
+- A global exception handler must be implemented at the application's entry point.
+- A reusable modal dialog prefab must be created in Unity.
+- The ViewManager will be responsible for displaying this dialog.

 #### 1.2.4.5 Extraction Reasoning

-This reliability requirement necessitates an integration between the top-level Presentation Layer's exception handler and the Infrastructure Layer's logging service, demonstrating a key cross-layer integration point.
+This repository is responsible for the application's composition root and UI, making it the only place to implement a global exception handler that can display a UI dialog as required.

+### 1.2.5.0 Requirement Id

+#### 1.2.5.1 Requirement Id

+REQ-1-093

+#### 1.2.5.2 Requirement Text

+The game's visual and audio assets MUST be replaceable via a theme system.

+#### 1.2.5.3 Validation Criteria

+- Assets (models, textures, sounds) can be swapped by changing a configuration.
+- The system can load different asset packs at runtime.

+#### 1.2.5.4 Implementation Implications

+- Unity's Addressables system must be used for asset management to allow for dynamic loading.
+- Asset references in code and scenes must be indirect (via Addressables) rather than direct.

+#### 1.2.5.5 Extraction Reasoning

+This is an extensibility requirement that directly impacts how assets are managed and loaded within the Unity environment, a core responsibility of this repository.

+### 1.2.6.0 Requirement Id

+#### 1.2.6.1 Requirement Id

+REQ-1-080

+#### 1.2.6.2 Requirement Text

+The settings menu shall contain data management options to 'Reset Statistics' and 'Delete Saved Games'.

+#### 1.2.6.3 Validation Criteria

+- A button in the settings UI triggers the reset statistics workflow.
+- A button in the settings UI triggers the delete all saves workflow.

+#### 1.2.6.4 Implementation Implications

+- The UI must call a dedicated application service to perform these data management tasks.
+- Confirmation dialogs must be presented before executing destructive actions.

+#### 1.2.6.5 Extraction Reasoning

+This repository implements the user-facing settings menu and must integrate with the application layer to provide the functionality for these data management options.

 ## 1.3.0.0 Relevant Components